mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 MaxScale 2.3.0.

-If a client connection modifies the database and `causal_reads` is enabled, any subsequent reads performed on slave servers will be done in a manner that prevents replication lag from affecting the results.
+If a client connection modifies the database and `causal_reads` is enabled, any subsequent reads performed on replica servers will be done in a manner that prevents replication lag from affecting the results.

 The following table contains a comparison of the modes.
 Read the